 How is this different from acting?

 This work has nothing to do with finding dramatic moments or playing to an audience.
 It has everything to do with disciplining yourself within the needs of the case and exam.
 It may be appropriate for you to appear anxious, irritable, or confused during an interview if that is part of the training scenario.
-When working as an SPI it is important that you portray the case the exactly the same way for every student who interviews you.
+When working as an SP, it is important that you portray the case exactly the same way for every student who interviews you.

 Do the medical students know we are not real patients?

-Yes, the students are aware that you are SPs and are told to proceed just as they would with real patients while doing their interviews and physical examinations.
+Yes, the students are aware that you are SPs and are told to proceed just as they would with real patients while doing interviews and physical examinations.